vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/Programming/Specifics/Parsing.md

 }
 ```

-When looking to remove whitespace from strings you can generally use the [`.Trim()`](https://docs.microsoft.com/en-us/dotnet/api/system.string.trim?view=net-6.0) function, which **returns** a modified string.
-More complex removal may require the use of [Regex](https://docs.microsoft.com/en-us/dotnet/api/system.text.regularexpressions.regex?view=net-6.0), a complex and powerful language used to build patterns for searching text.
-Search for regex tutorials to get started on that journey.

 ### Notes
+#### Use TryParse!
 It's almost always worthwhile to use the `TryParse` variants of parsing functions to ensure proper handling of a parsing failure.
 <<Code/Parsing/Parsing.rtf>>

----
+#### Trimming whitespace
+To remove whitespace from strings you can generally use the [`.Trim()`](https://docs.microsoft.com/en-us/dotnet/api/system.string.trim?view=net-6.0) function, which **returns** a modified string.
+More complex removal may require the use of [Regex](https://docs.microsoft.com/en-us/dotnet/api/system.text.regularexpressions.regex?view=net-6.0), a complex and powerful language used to build patterns for searching text.
+Search for regex tutorials to get started on that journey.

-The `Trim()` function will often suffice when removing invisible characters, but the TMP child has an appended character that would need to be removed more manually:
+The `Trim()` function *may* suffice when removing invisible characters from a user, but the child TMP object has an appended character that would need to be removed more manually:
 <<Code/Parsing/Input Trim.rtf>>